sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

 └──────────┴──────────┴─────────┘
 ```

 `content` shows that the data set has 5 rows and 6 columns.
-It also shows when the data set has been created and when is the last time it has been modified.
+It also shows when the data set has been created and when is the last time that it has been modified.
 The `content` function also reports the data type and formats of each variable.

 The `Info` field is a string field which can contain any information related to the data set.
-To set an info for a data set, use `setinfo!`, e.g.
+To set an `Info` for a data set, use `setinfo!`, e.g.

 ```jldoctest
 julia> setinfo!(ds, "An example from the manual")